jhudsy/blunderbuss/SCHEMA.md

 - settings_days: int, Optional, default=30 — spaced-repetition window
 - settings_perftypes: str, Optional, default='blitz,rapid' — comma-separated performance types
 - settings_perftypes: str, Optional, default='["blitz","rapid"]' — JSON-encoded list of performance types (e.g., ["classical","rapid","blitz"]).
 Previously this field stored a CSV string; the repository now stores a JSON array for clarity and easier consumption by APIs.
- - settings_tags: str, Optional, default='["Blunder","Mistake","Inaccuracy"]' — JSON-encoded list of puzzle tags the user wants to see.
-Used by the selection logic to filter puzzles by `Puzzle.tag`.
+ - settings_tags: str, Optional, default='["Blunder","Mistake","Inaccuracy"]' — JSON-encoded list of puzzle severity filters the user wants to see.
+Used by the selection logic to filter puzzles by `Puzzle.severity`.
 - awarded_at: timestamptz (timestamp with time zone), Optional, default=datetime.now(timezone.utc) — award timestamp stored as timezone-aware UTC in the DB; APIs expose an ISO-8601 string

 ## Relationships (cardinality)